Vaginal Yeast Infection During PregnancySkip to the navigation

-If you are pregnant, do not use nonprescription yeast infection medicine without first discussing your symptoms with your doctor.
+If you are pregnant, do not use nonprescription yeast infection medicine unless you discuss it with your doctor first.
 Experts recommend that during pregnancy:1

 - Only certain medicines should be used.
 Nonprescription medicines include butoconazole (such as Femstat), clotrimazole (such as Gyne-Lotrimin), miconazole (such as Monistat), and terconazole (such as Terazol).